You are here

 - Involves activities or data subject to other rules or regulations such as the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule, the Health Information Technology for Economic and Clinical Health Act (HITECH) Security Rule, the Family Educational Rights and Privacy Act (FERPA) or rules of other federal agencies, the SOPs describe the process for reviewing and ensuring compliance with these other regulations or rules.

-- Is exempt, the SOPs direct an IRB staff member to ensure that the application indicates the request for an exemption determination or to direct the PI to revise the application to do so.
+- Is exempt, the SOPs direct an IRB staff member to ensure that the application indicates an appropriate request for an exemption determination, or to direct the PI to revise the application to do so, and, to ensure that, where appropriate, the IRB conducts a "limited IRB review."
+In addition, the SOPs allow self-determination of exemption through the smart form logic of the IRB application.

 i.
 Information Required for IRB Review